Meet Our Team

 DIRECTOR OF MARKETING & THERAPIST

 Kendra (she/her) is a social worker who utilizes a person-centered, strengths based approach in her practice.
-Melding components of mindfulness, EMDR, and expressive arts— her ultimate hope is for her clients to feel better connected with their own mind, body, and spirit.
+Melding components of mindfulness, EMDR, and expressive arts— her ultimate hope is for her clients to feel better connected to their own mind, body, & spirit.

 In her free time, you can find her sauntering around in the San Juans, petting a dog somewhere, or dabbling in a mixed media project.